malthe/chameleon/docs/index.rst

 The language used is *page templates*, originally a `Zope
 <http://www.zope.org>`_ invention [1]_, but available here as a
-:ref:`standalone library <no-dependencies>` that you can use in any script or application running Python 2.5 and up (including 3.x and `pypy <http://pypy.org>`_).
+:ref:`standalone library <no-dependencies>` that you can use in any script or application running Python 2.7 and up, including 3.4+ and `pypy <http://pypy.org>`_).
 It comes with a set of :ref:`new features
 <new-features>`, too.